vcync/modV-Workshop/README.md

 ---

-## 3.1 Breakout Session
+# Breakout Session C

+*

 ---

-# 4. Use modV for a live performance
+# 5. Use modV for a live performance

    * How to recover from a crash
    * How to use MIDI